 By the time our puppies go home between 8 and 10 weeks of age they are well on their way to potty training.
 Our puppies are born in a custom made whelping pen that has what are called Pig Rails.
 The Pig Rails protect the puppies from mother laying on top of them and squishing them against the walls.
 The Whelping Pen is set up in one of our bedrooms initially and then moved to the living room at 4 weeks of age when they are ready to be around the activities of normal family life.
-I am there for each and every puppy delivery to assist with removing the sack, cutting and tying off the cords, weighing the puppies and recording any details of delivery.
+I am there for each and every puppy delivery to assist with removing the sack, providing cord care, weighing the puppies and recording any details of delivery.
 Sometimes delivery can go for as long as 46 hours from Early stages of labor to completion of delivery!
 There is a vinyl floor under the whelping pen and plenty of clean blankets.
 The Whelping Pen is completely sanitized and blankets changed a minimum of twice daily at this time.

 At about 10-14 days old the eyes and ears will open.
 We play all types of music and sounds at soft levels levels of volume at this time.
 As they get older we play the sounds louder to desensitize the puppies to loud and unexpected noises.
 Once the volume is raised we begin playing a television with all types of movies.
 The movies help to decrease light sensitivities to puppies.
 Western movies are a great tool for desensitizing puppies to loud noises such as gunshots.
 With the puppies in our living room they become accustomed to family life and noise around them including vacuum cleaners.
-They walk on carpet, tile & wood floors so when they go to your home they are already familiar with the environment of a home instead of just a backyard or barn!
+They walk on carpet, tile & wood floors so when they go to your home they are already familiar with the environment of a home instead of just a backyard or kennel!
 That's just one of the differences we can make as a small breeder.

 At 4 weeks old the puppies graduate to the nursery.
 This is where we transition the whelping pen into a play yard by removing the Pig Rails.
 There is now a play area with a sleep area and add what we call the weaning room.
 The weaning room is an extension to the whelping pen with a small open door that the puppies can go back and forth from the Den to the weaning room.
 The Den is heated with a heat pad in one corner so the puppies can escape from the heat if it gets too warm.
 Puppies can dehydrate easily so they are continued to be monitored very closely.
 The weaning room also has a vinyl floor for the ease of sanitizing and the floor is covered with pine shavings about 5 inches thick or Bedding Pellets.
 We use shavings instead of news paper because we feel it is most like the earthy materials that the puppies will be smelling when being taught where to potty outdoors when they go to their new homes.
 Spreading some Pine Shavings or Pellets in the area that you wish your puppy to eliminate may assist in expediting his potty training at home.
 Don't expect him to just go there, he is still just a baby, you have to show him!
 At this time we clean the Den at least 3 times a day to keep it very clean and sanitized.
 We remove most of the shavings & or Pellets twice daily in the weaning room, leaving just enough to leave a little odor for the puppies to get the idea that this is where we want them to potty.
 By eliminating the smells of the puppies having accidents in the Den, it encourages faster learning to potty in the weaning room.
 By 5 weeks old, the puppies are all going potty in the weaning room.
 This is a natural instinct and they catch on very quickly.
 Watch the video below on how this really works!